 who collected 445 specimens, initiated the plant collection

-in size and there are now three specimens of each species.
+and, in many cases, there are now three specimens of each

 to the flowering plants and ferns, there are also collections